 - One of the most important tips is to learn a few basic phrases in the local languages.
 Many safari packages include a local guide who can translate, but if you want to explore Tanzania on your own, learning a few basic Swahili phrases can help you go a long way.

 - On a Tanzania safari, you’ll be moving around a lot, visiting wildlife parks, beaches or climbing mountains.
-Pack your luggage accordingly.
-We advise you to keep it light – it would be a chore to drag along several heavy bags throughout your journey.
+Pack your luggage accordingly and keep it light – it would be a chore to drag around heavy bags throughout your journey.
 Our safari guide on must-have items to pack for your first safari should help you with planning on what to pack.

 - As a solo traveller, we advise you to keep a charged phone on you at all times.
 Make sure that the phone supports all service providers.
 Purchase a local sim and get an internet package.
 Before you go on a trip, share your number and live location with your friends.

 - Dress modestly.
 Wear trousers and skirts that reach below the knees.
 Avoid wearing tight-fitting clothing items.
-However, you can pack your beachwear for a visit to one of the many tourist-friendly beaches.
+Pack your beachwear for a visit to one of the many tourist-friendly beaches.

 - We advise you to be cautious and avoid going out alone at night or travelling to remote locations alone.
-Avoid taking local transport during the night and for any unlikely reason you have to travel at night, travel in groups.
+Avoid taking local transport late at night and for any unlikely reason you have to travel at night, travel in groups.

 - Avoid wearing flashy jewellery or showing off your valuables in public places.
 Instead, have them safely stored in the hotel safe or avoid bringing them along.
 Only carry what’s essential for your trip.